-Washington, D.C. – (December 17, 2021) – Modern Medicaid Alliance partners are emphasizing the urgent need to address maternal health.
+Washington, D.C. – (December 1, 2020) – Modern Medicaid Alliance partners are emphasizing the urgent need to address maternal health during the final weeks of the 116th Congress.
 Congressional action is critically needed to address rising maternal mortality rates and disparities in health outcomes, and ensure affordable, high-quality health care and services for pregnant and postpartum women.
-Specifically, the Modern Medicaid Alliance encourages Congress to pass bipartisan legislation to expand Medicaid and CHIP coverage for 365 days, or 12 months, postpartum.
+Specifically, the Modern Medicaid Alliance hopes that the United States Senate will join the House of Representatives in passing bipartisan legislation to continue Medicaid and CHIP coverage for 365 days, or 12 months, postpartum.

 The U.S. has the highest maternal mortality rate – that is, deaths within one year from the end of a pregnancy – of any developed country.
 In fact, maternal mortality has jumped from 10.3 per 100,000 live births in 1991 to 17.4 in 2018.
 Women of color account for a disproportionate number of those deaths.
 Black and American Indian/Alaska Native women are 3.3 and 2.5 times more likely, respectively, to die from pregnancy-related causes than non-Hispanic white women.